MicrosoftDocs/win32/desktop-src/WmiPJobObjProv/win32-namedjobobjectactginfo.md

 Access type: Read-only
 </dt> </dl>

-Number of bytes read by all of the processes that have been associated with the job—including all of the processes currently associated with the job.
+Number of bytes read by all of the processes that have been associated with the job including all of the processes currently associated with the job.

 For more information about using **uint64** values in scripts, see [Scripting in WMI](https://msdn.microsoft.com/library/aa389763).